rogiervandergeer/pydargs/README.md

   that `str | int` will _always_ result in a value of type `str`.
 - Any other type that can be instantiated from a string, such as `Path`.
 - Dataclasses that, in turn, contain fields of supported types.
 See [Nested Dataclasses](#nested-dataclasses).
+- A union of multiple dataclasses, that in turn contain fields of supported types, which will be parsed in [Subparsers](#subparsers).

 ## Metadata